Revised edition 2024 |

 The New Zealand Pedestrian Network Guidance (PNG) sets out ways to improve New Zealand’s walking environment.
 It outlines a process for deciding on the type of provision that should be made for pedestrians – including those with a wide range of disabilities – and provides design advice and standards.
 It provides a ‘one-stop-shop’ of best-practice guidance, specifically suited to New Zealand’s regulatory and operating environment.

-The PNG content was developed collaboratively by a Waka Kotahi and multi-consultant team.
+The PNG content was developed collaboratively by a NZ Transport Agency Waka Kotahi and multi-consultant team.
 Input from the disability sector was sought to ensure that the walking environment caters for everybody.
 The Active Modes Infrastructure Group provided feedback on key topics and reviewed some material.
-The Active Modes Infrastructure Group (AMIG) is a working group consisting of representatives from various local authorities and Waka Kotahi NZ Transport Agency to foster best practice in planning, designing and building for active modes in New Zealand.
+The Active Modes Infrastructure Group (AMIG) is a working group consisting of representatives from various local authorities and NZ Transport Agency Waka Kotahi to foster best practice in planning, designing and building for active modes in New Zealand.

 Active Modes Infrastructure Group

-Pedestrian friendly environments are places where it’s easy and safe to walk, where there are plenty of places to cross the street, enough space for everyone and people can generally feel relaxed.
-Providing such environments is key to the vibrancy, accessibility and social connectivity of our communities
+Pedestrian friendly environments are places where it’s easy and safe to walk, where there are plenty of places to cross the street, enough space for everyone and people, regardless of their age, ability or background, can generally feel relaxed.
+Providing such environments is key to the vibrancy, accessibility and social connectivity of our communities.

-In doing so, it encourages walking as a viable mode of transport for short trips in and around our communities, and recognises the important role walking also plays in many public transport and car journeys.
-In conjunction with walking, public transport offers the potential to replace many motor vehicle journeys.
+In doing so, it encourages walking as a viable mode of transport for short trips in and around our communities, and recognises the important role walking also plays in many public transport and car journeys, as walking is usually the first and last mode used in these journeys.

 Providing a Safe System for people walking and the interventions developed, based on the principle of harm minimisation, will depend on the circumstances at each location.
 The guidance does not prescribe a single approach or intervention, but presents a variety of options, along with their advantages, disadvantages and limitations, and the circumstances when each would be most appropriate.
 It recognises that financial and technical factors may affect what can be achieved at any location or time.

-The guidance promotes a consistent ‘world’s best practice’ approach to planning, designing, managing and maintaining walking infrastructure and networks.
+The guidance promotes a consistent ‘world’s best practice’ approach to planning, designing, managing and maintaining pedestrian infrastructure and networks suited to New Zealand’s regulatory and operating environment.

 This guidance is also a useful tool for those with an active interest in pedestrian environments, such as community leaders, local councillors, business associations and advocacy groups.
-As New Zealand research into walking trips increases, the guidance will be updated and augmented.
+As research into planning and design for walking increases, the guidance will be updated and augmented.

 The PNG complements other guidance related to land use and transport planning integration, urban form, urban design, sign and markings, and street design (including speed management) – all of which have a profound impact on the walkability of our towns and cities.

-Other guidance sources such as local NZ guides and Austroads are also referenced where relevant.
+Guidance sources such as local NZ guides and Austroads as well as other NZ Transport Agency Waka Kotahi guides are referenced where relevant:

-View research on walking experiences and the network for walking and footpath users in New Zealand at the link below.
+View research on walking experiences and providing for walking in New Zealand at the link below.

 If you have any feedback, questions regarding the PNG or innovations you would like to share, we would love to hear from you.